vifon/unports/README.md

 Installation
 ------------

-To start using *Unports*, simply copy the `unports` directory somewhere and start filling it with your packages/ports (one directory = one port).
+To start using *Unports*, simply copy the `unports` directory into `~/ports` and start filling it with your packages/ports (one directory = one port).
 Try copying there some of the examples first to see how it works.